MichMourra/FariasLab/README.md

     **Arguments**

-    - ElongationFolder: Path to the folder that contains the elongation profile files
+    - **ElongationFolder**: Path to the folder that contains the elongation profile files
-    - MinMaxFolder: Path to the folder that contains the elongation profile files
+    - **MinMaxFolder**: Path to the folder that contains the elongation profile files
-    - OutputFolder: Path to the folder that will contains the resulting files
+    - **OutputFolder**: Path to the folder that will contains the resulting files

     **How to run**
     ```diff